zowe/perf-timing/docs/build-utilities/typedoc-includes/src/index.PerfTiming.timerify.md

 ### Measuring Time Spent in a Specific Function

 Another utility that the tool provides is a hook into a specific function call.
-This is done by watching the function.
+The utility hooks into the function call by watching the function.

 While a function is watched, each call will be monitored by node and saved when the application exits.
 The following metrics are gathered while a function is watched:

 - The number of calls.
 - The average elapsed time of each call.
 - The total time spent in the function.
 - An array of each call to the function.
-Each entry contains the following
+Each entry contains the following data:
   - Parameters
   - Operation start time
   - Total time taken

 **Example:**

-Say that you have this code in your application:
+You have the following code in your application:

 ```TypeScript
 const math = {